UK man pleads guilty to immigration, property offences in truck deaths case

 LONDON, Nov 25 (Reuters) - A Northern Irish man, who is charged with the manslaughter of 39 Vietnamese nationals found dead in a truck near London last month, pleaded guilty on Monday to assisting unlawful immigration and to acquiring criminal property.

-Appearing by video link from Belmarsh Prison in east London, Maurice Robinson, 25, was not asked to enter a plea to 41 other charges, including 39 counts of manslaughter.
+Appearing by video link from Belmarsh Prison in east London, Maurice Robinson, 25, did not enter a plea to 41 other charges, including 39 counts of manslaughter.

-No trial date was set and Robinson is next due in court on Dec.
-13.

-The victims, 31 men and boys and eight women, were found on an industrial estate in Grays, Essex, not far from docks on the River Thames, on Oct.
-23. The oldest of the victims was 44 while three were aged under 18.

 (Reporting by Michael Holden, Writing by Andrew MacAskill, Editing by Estelle Shirbon)